BasicComputation/x64-lecture/A01 - Introduction.md

 Basic operations: copy, add, subtract, multiply, divide, compare, jumps, bit operations.

-Assembly instructions will be converted into machine instructions. <br>
-C++ is higher level code that will be converted into assembly code. <br>

 ## You need
 A computer with 64 bit AMD or Intel CPU, the most common processor types in desktop and laptops.<br>
 Windows and the programming environment Visual Studio from Microsoft. <br>